 |Wise Registry Cleaner||9.31.599||4.2 MB||8.0 MB||Freeware||Browser popup.
 Bundled software: SpyHunter|

 Test 1: Number of errors found

 Some popular software were installed to the Windows 10 test environment, such as 7-Zip, Audacity, Google Chrome, IrfanView, K-Lite Codec Pack, Norton Security, Notepad++, OpenOffice, Paint.net, SUPERAntiSpyware and VLC Media Player.
 After these software were installed, all the registry cleaner products were installed to the same system and ran using their default settings.

 |Software Product||Errors found|

 |AVG PC TuneUp||164|

 |Eusing Free Registry Cleaner||143|

 |Little Registry Cleaner||276|

 It was not possible to test Comodo System Utilities, the button to start scanning remained disabled and could not be clicked.
 CCleaner’s results only include the number of registry errors it reports, the software’s file system cleaning module also found 633 temporary files.
 Wise Registry Cleaner was used using its deep scan feature.

-If you wish to verify these results, you can view the video recording of this testing session here: video link.
+If you wish to verify these results, you can view the video recording of this testing session here: (video no longer available)